Frédéric Prinz von Anhalt: Candidacies for public office

-Anhalt expressed his support for Donald Trump in several German interviews and television appearances.
+Anhalt expressed support for Donald Trump in several German interviews and television appearances.

 Personal life

 Clash with Gabor's daughter

-Zsa Zsa Gabor's daughter, the late Francesca Hilton, alleged Anhalt compromised her mother's dignity, security and health for attention and profit.
-Hilton claimed Prinz von Anhalt prohibited Gabor from having visitors, including her own daughter.
+Zsa Zsa Gabor's daughter, the late Francesca Hilton, alleged von Anhalt compromised her mother's dignity, security and health for attention and profit.
+Hilton claimed von Anhalt prohibited Gabor from having visitors, including her own daughter.
+Hilton mocked von Anhalt's alleged homosexuality in her comedy act.

 Hilton claimed he fostered a circus atmosphere surrounding her mother's health, had plans to have her body preserved with plastic for public display, and claims Gabor wanted to mother a child at the age of 94, which she described as "just weird."
 Hilton remained worried about her mother's health, home and fortune.

-At the time of her death, relations between Hilton and Prinz von Anhalt had been sour for nearly a decade.
+At the time of her death, relations between Hilton and von Anhalt had been sour for nearly a decade.
 In 2005, he sued Hilton, alleging she had attempted to defraud her mother.
 However, Gabor refused to sign the papers in her husband's suit against her daughter so the court dismissed it.
+Hilton became embroiled in a battle regarding Gabor's conservatorship and will in 2015 with von Anhalt, but died soon after its settling in Anhalt's favor.

+Adoptive children

+Anhalt has several adoptive children who paid him for the von Anhalt surname.
+These include Oliver, a businessman who died at 45 after a motorcycle crash on the same day of Gabor's death, Marcus, a prominent brothel and nightclub owner, and Kevin, a former Regionalliga soccer player and entrepreneur.

 Anna Nicole Smith affair

-On February 9, 2007, Anhalt stated that he had had a decade-long affair with Anna Nicole Smith and could potentially be the father of her infant girl Dannielynn Birkhead, but in March, it was determined that Smith's former boyfriend Larry Birkhead was the biological father.
+On February 9, 2007, Anhalt stated that he had a decade-long affair with Anna Nicole Smith and could potentially be the father of her infant girl Dannielynn Birkhead, but in March, it was determined that Smith's former boyfriend Larry Birkhead was the biological father.

-Robbery
+Alleged robbery

 On July 25, 2007, while sitting in his Rolls-Royce Phantom in Southern California, Anhalt was allegedly approached by three women whom he later described as attractive.
 He said they asked him to pose for pictures with them, at which point one of the women robbed him at gunpoint, taking his car keys, jewelry, wallet, driver's license, and all his clothes.
-According to Prinz von Anhalt, his assailants bound him and placed him in handcuffs, yet he managed to call the authorities on a cellphone.
+According to von Anhalt, his assailants bound him and placed him in handcuffs, yet he managed to call the authorities on a cellphone.
 Los Angeles police found him stark naked approximately one hour later.
 No handcuffs were found at the scene.
 The culprits, apparently, drove away in a Chrysler convertible.

-Adult adoptees

-Together with Gabor, Anhalt has himself adopted at least 10 adult males.
-The adoptees included Oliver Prinz von Anhalt (1971-2016, birth name: Oliver Bendig) and Marcus Prinz von Anhalt.
-In addition to selling his name in marriage, Prinz von Anhalt has sold as many as 68 "knighthoods" for $50,000 apiece.